We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 Buying and selling certificates

-Ownership of a biodiversity certificate may have financial implications.
-You may benefit from independent advice on the legal characteristics and responsibilities related to owning a biodiversity certificate.
+Owning a biodiversity certificate may have financial implications.
+We recommend you seek independent advice on the implications and responsibilities of owning or trading a biodiversity certificate.

 Buyers and sellers can transfer ownership of certificates through the Unit and Certificate Registry.